Azure/azure-documentdb-datamigrationtool/README.md

 > **PLEASE NOTE**
 >
-> Azure Cosmos DB Data Migration Tool is offered as **community support repo**.
+> Azure Cosmos DB data migration tool is offered as **community support repo**.
 That means:
 >
 > * dt.exe and dtui.exe are provided here as a community-supported sample
 >
 > * dt.exe and dtui.exe are **not** first-party/first-class tools maintained by Microsoft

-# Azure Cosmos DB Data Migration Tool (dt.exe and dtui.exe)
+# Azure Cosmos DB data migration tool (dt.exe and dtui.exe)
-The Azure Cosmos DB Data Migration Tool is an open source solution to import data to Azure CosmosDB endpoints from a variety of sources.
+The Azure Cosmos DB data migration tool is an open source solution to import data to Azure CosmosDB endpoints from a variety of sources.
 Some source/endpoint pairs supported by this tool for migration include:
 * Migrate a JSON file to Azure Cosmos DB SQL API
 * Migrate a CSV file to Azure Cosmos DB SQL API
 * Export from Azure Cosmos DB SQL API to a JSON file